alibaba/GraphScope/docs/interactive_engine/ldbc_tutorial.md

 v[360287970189718653], ......, v[360287970189718655]]
 ```

-From the LDBC schema shown in tutorial 1, you can see that vertices with label 'person', 'forum',  'post' and 'comment' all have property 'creationDate'.
+From the LDBC schema shown above, you can see that vertices with label 'person', 'forum',  'post' and 'comment' all have property 'creationDate'.
 Therefore, the above query sentence is equivalent to:

 ```python
 # Retrieve vertices having label 'person' or 'forum' or 'message'